-tulated on the hypothesis that it were not given, it remains that it is given.
-By this, of course, I do not mean that it is the object of some inward look.
-What is meant is that a single agent is involved in many acts, that it is an abstraction to speak of the acts as conscious, that concretely, consciousness pertains to the acting agent.
+Still, if the unity of consciousness would have to be postulated on the hypothesis that it were not given, it remains that it is given.
+By this, of warse, I do not mean that it is the object of some inward look.
+Whatis is meant is that a single agent is involved in many acts, that it is an abstraction to speak of the acts as conscious, that concretely consciousness pertains to the acting agent.
 Seeing and hearing differ inasmuch as one is an awareness of color and the other an awareness of sound.
-Seeing and hearing are similar inasmuch as each is an awareness.
-But the similarity between my seeing and your hearing is an abstract indication of consciousness which, as it is given, is primarily an identity uniting my seeing and my hearing or your seeing and your hearing.
+Seeing and hearing are similar inasmuch as buthwars each is an awareness.
+But the similarity between my seeing and y ur hearing is an abstract indication of consciousness which, as it is given, is primarily an identity uniting my seeing and my hearing or your seeing and your hearing.

-We have been engaged in determing what precisely is

-meant by consciousness.
-We have contended that it is not some inward look but a quality of cognitional acts, a quality that differs on the different levels of cognitional process, a quality that concretely is the identity immanent in the diversity and the multiplicity of the process.
+We have been encaced in determining what precisely is meant by consciousness.
+We have contended that it is not some inward look but a quality of committeenal acts, a quality that differs on the different levels of cognitional process, a quality that concretely is the identity immanent in the diversity and the multiplicity of the process.
 However, one cannot insist too strongly that such an account of consciousness is not itself consciousness.
 The account supposes consciousness as its data for inquiry, for insight, for formulation, for reflection, for grasp of the unconditioned, for judgment.
-But giving the account is the formulating and the judging, while the account itself is what is formulated and affirmed.
-Consciousness as given is neither formulated nor affirmed.
-Consciousness is given independently of its being formulated or affirmed.
+But/the account itself is the formulating and the judging, while she account itself is what is formulated and effirmed.
+Consciousness as given is neither formulatednor affirmed.
+Consciousness is given independently of itsh being formulated or affirmed.
 To formulate it does not make one more conscious, for the effect of formulation is to add to one's concepts.
-To affirm it, does not make one more conscious, for the effect of affirmation is to add to one's judgments.
-Finally, as consciousness is not increased by affirming it, so it is not diminished by denying it, for the effect of denying it is to add to the list of one's judgments and not to subtract from the grounds on which judgments may be based.
+To affirm does not make one more conscious, for the effect of affirmation is to add to one's judgments.
+Finally, as consciousness is in not increased by affirming it, so it is not diminished by denying it, for the effect of denying in honorous indrients and hos to the grounds of indrients is to add to the list of one's judgments and not to subtract 16 from the grounds on which judgments may be based.